XiangpuW/mae298-Wang/README.md

         mamba install -c conda-forge cyipopt
 Step 5: Check all the packages by typing the following command one by one: pip show openvsp, pip show pyFlightscript, pip show aviary, pip show openMADAO, pip show pyoptsparse, pip show                cyipopt.

 Workflow one: Use FlightStream to generate aero_polar and load back.
+See Polar_FS_Comp folder.

 Workflow two: Use FlightStream as a external aerodynamic solver and combine it into a optimization loop.
+See External_FS_Comp folder.